What Are USDA Loans, and Am I Eligible for One?

 Each USDA field office re-evaluates the designation of the land in its local area every three to five years.

-The USDA’s definition includes detached single-family homes; attached homes such as a duplex, townhouse or villa; a condo; a modular home or a manufactured home.
-It must also be a primary residence.
+The USDA’s definition includes detached single-family homes; attached homes (like duplexes, townhouses or villas); condos; modular homes or manufactured homes.
+The property must also be a primary residence.

-Homes financed with USDA loans must meet the HUD’s minimum property requirements outlined in the HUD Single Family Housing Policy Handbook.
+Homes financed with USDA loans must meet HUD’s minimum property requirements outlined in the FHA Single Family Housing Policy Handbook.
 These standards also apply to homes financed with Federal Housing Administration (FHA) loans, and address the very basic aspects of a home that ensure a minimum level of comfort, health and safety.
-They include requirements such as access to clean, hot water; sufficient systems for dealing with human waste; electricity; and adequate heating.
+They include access to clean, hot water; sufficient systems for dealing with human waste; electricity; and adequate heating.

 USDA loan programs are intended to be used to purchase “modest” homes, which means that eligible properties cannot: